Myron Levoy: Career

 After graduating from Purdue University with an M.Sc., Levoy started working as a chemical engineer and was also involved in the field of space engineering before becoming a full-time author.

 During his aeronautical career, Levoy worked on various projects and ended up with Reaction Motor Division's nuclear technology group, where his most notable work involved research on concepts for a crewed space mission to Mars.
 A 1958 study on that subject, developed together with John Newgard, proposed utilizing a 150 ft long and 15 ft wide, nuclear-powered spaceship for that mission.
 In conjunction with that subject, he also authored a paper for the American Institute of Aeronautics and Astronautics on hybrid electrical-nuclear engines.

 Levoy began writing his first own stories while still at elementary school.
 He continued writing small stories and poems during high school, and also became the editor of the poetry column of his school's student newspaper.
 Even though he initially pursued a technical career in engineering, he also continued his writing, with various poems and short stories being published in a number of literary magazines.
 His early work also included a number of plays which were produced on stage in New York at that time.
 His first full-length novel, as well as his only novel for adults, A Necktie in Greenwich Village, was published in 1968.

-His move into full-time writing came about a few years later after he started writing short stories for his two children, which were then expanded and collected into his first book for children, The Witch of Fourth Street (and Other Stories), which tells the tales of immigrant neighborhoods of New York during the 1920s, paralleling Levoy's own childhood growing up as a second-generation immigrant.
+His move into full-time writing came about a few years later after he started writing short stories for his two children, which were then expanded and collected into his first book for children, The Witch of Fourth Street (and Other Stories), which tells the tales of immigrant neighborhoods of New York during the 1920s, paralleling Levoy's own childhood growing up as a first-generation American.
 Due to the success of that book, he retired from engineering and concentrated on writing mainly books for children and young adults.

 His young adults novels, in which outsiders and otherwise socially marginalized characters were often at the center of the plot, are not only directed against prejudice and racism, but also describe the challenges of finding one's identity and standing up for oneself.
 A multicultural context also often underlies his books, extending to his stories for children, too, which e.g. variously deal with the issues faced by immigrants, or the particularities of Jewish culture.

 Levoy was actively involved in the American peace movement and also participated with his family in the anti-nuclear protests during the Cold War, in New York City in June 1982.
 He published poetry, plays, a novel, several short stories for children, a picture book, and six books for young adults.
 At the respective time of their publication, all of his children's stories and young adult novels received largely favorable reviews, including by The New York Times Book Review and The Horn Book Magazine.